What You Should Know Before Opposing U.S. Employer-Mandated COVID-19 Vaccination (Especially in Illinois)

 Employers can also point to inconsistencies in your religious beliefs to try and deny you.
 Here are seven questions an employer might ask in order to ensnare its employees.

 Here, they are looking for you to spout off about something other than a religious objection.
-They will then you use that information against you, no matter how medically or scientifically informed you are, to argue you are using religion as a pretext for your real reason for objecting to the vaccine.
+They will then you use that information against you, no matter how medically or scientifically informed you are, to argue you are using religion as a pretext for your real reason for objecting to the vaccine.1.
+Please describe the nature of your objection to the COVID-19 vaccination requirement.

 Here, they are looking for information about how you might be able to comply with your religious beliefs while also getting the COVID-19 vaccines, particularly if your religious beliefs are not personal but parroting what a particular church says.
 They can use that information to argue against approving your exemption.
 For example, if you say you are Catholic and against abortion, referencing some religious leaders, they can point to what the Pope has said in support of COVID-19 vaccination [*17] to deny you.
-As referenced earlier, the U.S. Supreme Court does not tolerate using intra-faith differences, but, if your religious beliefs are not personal, and you tie your beliefs to a particular sect within your religion that has a made a statement in favor of COVID-19 vaccination, that can be used against you.
+As referenced earlier, the U.S. Supreme Court does not tolerate using intra-faith differences, but, if your religious beliefs are not personal, and you tie your beliefs to a particular sect within your religion that has a made a statement in favor of COVID-19 vaccination, that can be used against you.2.
+Would complying with the COVID-19 vaccination requirement substantially burden your religious exercise?
+If so, please explain how.

 This question is a set-up.
-They want to know when you formed particular religious beliefs to examine inconsistencies in those beliefs after you acquired them.
+They want to know when you formed particular religious beliefs to examine inconsistencies in those beliefs after you acquired them.3.
+How long have you held the religious belief underlying your objection?

 This question ties in with the prior set-up. "[A]s an adult," you are responsible for your medical decisions.
-If you got a vaccine after you formed your religious beliefs, but are selectively refusing to get just a COVID-19 vaccine, your beliefs can be argued as insincere.
+If you got a vaccine after you formed your religious beliefs, but are selectively refusing to get just a COVID-19 vaccine, your beliefs can be argued as insincere.4.
+Please describe whether, as an adult, you have received any vaccines against any other diseases (such as a flu vaccine or a tetanus vaccine) and, if so, what vaccine you most recently received and when, to the best of your recollection.

 This is a set-up for the aborted fetal-cell argument you might use.
 They are looking for you to object to abortion and argue that the COVID-19 vaccines contain aborted fetal-cells.
-They don't believe the COVID-19 vaccines have aborted fetal-cells in them (more on that later) and/or any use of aborted fetal-cells in design or testing of COVID-19 vaccines is sufficiently attenuated for your objection to be either misinformed or insincere.
+They don't believe the COVID-19 vaccines have aborted fetal-cells in them (more on that later) and/or any use of aborted fetal-cells in design or testing of COVID-19 vaccines is sufficiently attenuated for your objection to be either misinformed or insincere.5.
+If you do not have a religious objection to the use of all vaccines, please explain why your objection is limited to particular vaccines.

 This is another set-up.
 If your religion objects to vaccination and also objects to certain medicines, and you don't state you object to those medicines too, your inconsistency can be used to argue against your sincerity.
 What medicines different faiths might object to is a complex topic [*18].
-Just be aware that inconsistencies are what they're looking for, and leaving this question blank can be used against you.
+Just be aware that inconsistencies are what they're looking for, and leaving this question blank can be used against you.6.
+If there are any other medicines or products that you do not use because of the religious belief underlying your objection, please identify them.

 This question is your opportunity to defend any inconsistencies they've likely pointed out.
-For example, if you received a prior vaccine after you adopted a particular religious faith, maybe you now regret that decision, have repented over it, and wish not to be made to sin again by your employer.
+For example, if you received a prior vaccine after you adopted a particular religious faith, maybe you now regret that decision, have repented over it, and wish not to be made to sin again by your employer.7.
+Please provide any additional information that you think may be helpful in reviewing your request.

 Unfortunately, the question is also an opportunity for them to mine for data to use against you.
 If you discuss your concerns about the safety of the COVID-19 vaccines, they will use that to argue your religious beliefs are really a pretext for your "real" reason for objecting which you are giving in this answer.